NeptuneMagicSauce/CatPi/README.md

  - start unplugged then plug (multiple times)
  - start plugged then unplug (multiple times)
  - start in buggy state
-- libhx711: what about setting another gain? (including for calibration?)
 - libhx711: can we take out the implementation and do it in tree?
 - libhx711: is there a tare function?
 - libhx711: implement calibration
+- libhx711: catch all exceptions same as samples: TimeOut, see all bins

 - weight graphic widget: progress bar or circular dial?
 - with history: histogram?